ajberkley/cl-binary-store/README.md

 # cl-store-faster

 A fast and lightly customizable serializer/deserializer of Common Lisp objects to compact binary format.
-This is a work in progress so do not use it until I get output versioning working, at which point you can be sure there will be no breaking format changes.
+There is some simple versioning so far, but I would not use this in production yet as I am still developing this (22 Dec 2025).

 Currently have a bunch of sbcl specific code and no alternative for other Common Lisp implementations (see TODO).